Best Lighting for Video Recording or Videography

 Lighting from the back is the most dramatic one and is, therefore, a popular option for filming a drama.
 When lighting is from behind you, it will be quite a trick to handle, but it has some marvelous results if you successfully do.
 Remember that backlight has a certain amount of depth in it and allows you to play with it for some creative video or a photo; when the sun is just behind the subject, your subject will appear dark with no facial features.
-However, your subject will definitely love this tone as the scene will explain everything themselves and makes the whole situation quite dramatic.
+However, your subject will definitely love this tone as the scene will explain everything itself and makes the whole situation quite dramatic.

 In the High Noon

-When you are shooting outside on a sunny day, you will realize that your subject looks good at the sunrise or sunset time, known as Golden Hours.
+When you are shooting outside on a sunny day, you will realize that your subject looks good at sunrise or sunset time, known as Golden Hours.
 Why, because at this time, light falls on them from both sides.
 However, in the middle of the day, the sun shines directly above your head and casts a strong shadow on the subject.
 As a result of which it is advised not to shoot a video at high noontime.
 Therefore, there are times when it is best for a few hours to let the sun move across the horizon before taking a photo.
 However, if you are already out, you can use photography equipment and your skills to achieve your desired results.

 Lighting Techniques for Shooting on a Cloudy Day

 Generally, people love to shoot a video on a bright sunny day because it has the best lighting.
 However, sometimes you have to film a video on a cloudy day.
 Due to the difference in lighting, you have to use a little different lighting equipment on a cloudy day.
 Not many of you know, but wide-angle lenses are specially made for photography on a cloudy day.
 Use clouds to your advantage to have a perfect video by using them as a diffuser to create an even light.
-Besides, when you are shooting, try to shoot from the above of your subject so that they can get enough light.
+Besides, when you are shooting, try to shoot from above your subject so that they can get enough light.
 Moreover, you can also use your surroundings to create additional light.

 Lighting Techniques for Shooting at the Golden Hour

-Time just before sunrise or a sunset is referred to as Golden Hour.
-Basically, at the Golden Hours sun sends more diffused light than any other time of the day.
+Time just before sunrise or sunset is referred to as the Golden Hour.
+Basically, during the Golden Hours sun sends more diffused light than any other time of the day.
 And therefore, it casts a soft glow on everything.
 Besides, there are not many shadows at this time, and thus it will give an overall ethereal look.
 Thus, it can cause even the most mundane objects to look stunning.
-Due to all this, these hours are considered just perfect for photography and videography and captures great videos.
+Due to all this, these hours are considered just perfect for photography and videography and capturing great videos.
 Although it has the best and most suitable lighting at this time still there are other factors you have to consider for perfect videos.
 At this time, light can change dramatically; therefore, you have to make sure that your camera cannot make an error due to this.

 Lighting Techniques for Using the Sun as a Backlight

-To all the photographer beginners, it is always advised to use the sun as a front light for filming a video.
+To all photographer beginners, it is always advised to use the sun as a front light for filming a video.
 Because when you use the sun as a backlight, it can create strong sun rays and are therefore responsible for creating an unwanted sun flare.
 As a result of which you have to use a lens hood or a photography umbrella kit.
-This equipment can help you to fight with an overpowering lens flare.
+This equipment can help you to fight an overpowering lens flare.
 Moreover, when you are using the sun as a backlight, make sure to choose the right time for shooting and try to create a starburst effect.
 These days Japanese style photography is getting popular where you can use soft backlighting and a beautiful lens flare.

 Do you Need Lighting?
 Get it here